What is sexier than the sound of the French language?

 However, the best ones can actually be really handy: These checkers will flag things like gender errors, failure to use the subjunctive or article issues (like using des instead of de).

-And they’ll also check your spelling, of course.
+And they will also check your spelling, of course.

-Plus, if you can wait a little longer, there are sites where human beings are willing to graciously fill the role of online grammar checker.
+Plus, if you can wait a little longer, there are sites where human beings are willing to graciously fill the role of French grammar checker.

-For the purposes of this article, I put all of the major free online grammar checker options to the test, as well as one popular site where human native speakers correct each other’s texts.
+For the purposes of this article, I put all of the major French grammar checker options to the test, as well as a popular site where human native speakers correct each other’s texts.

 My test text was a 450-word description of my apartment for Airbnb; I translated it into French, intentionally including mistakes that are common for beginning and for advanced students of the language, as well as some mistakes common for un-schooled speakers who “pick up” French by speaking it.

 And who am I kidding, I also made some nice, fat grammatical errors of the unintentional sort.

 For comparison, I submitted my text to a professional, native-speaking French writer and translator who happens to be a friend.